snehalathaR/Password_Generator/README.md

 ## Acknowledgements

-Special thanks to [Your Name] for their valuable contributions to this project.
+Special thanks to Snehalatha for their valuable contributions to this project.

 ---